Why a Debt Arrangement Scheme is better than a Debt Management Plan

 Being government-backed, the Debt Arrangement Scheme is structured in such a way that it helps you repay unsecured debt without the worry of creditor legal action.
 It is a better option that works in your interests, providing the security and flexibility you need to recover from serious financial problems.

 If you would like to know more about the Debt Arrangement Scheme and how it would work for you in practice, or indeed any other debt solution in Scotland, call our expert team to arrange an initial meeting free-of-charge.
-Scotland Debt Solutions has been helping Scottish residents out of debt since 1989, and operates from four offices around Scotland.
+Scotland Debt Solutions has been helping Scottish residents out of debt since 1989, and operates from five offices around Scotland.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]